dirtyflame/ScoreInput/README.md

 # ScoreInput
-A project in python using TKinter to create a userface which allows the inputting of football scores, which then saves them to a .JSON and excel file
+A project in python using TKinter to create a userface which allows the inputing of football scores, which then saves them to a .JSON and excel file

+Data is stored in a seperate folder, which can be created manually then the path changed in the code. json_reset.py will create fresh JSON files from the given teams.